Katy Perry’s ‘Chained To The Rhythm’ Isn’t A Guaranteed Hit For Now

 “Ms. Perry’s feet weren’t squeezed into heels — they were in white sneakers, freeing her to leap into the air when the spirit of the song required being airborne.
 This wasn’t a performance concerned with perfection; it was meant to telegraph passion.”

-The writeup notes the symbolism of the white picket fence Perry sings about, which is dismantled and turned into a canvas for the United States Constitution.
+The write-up notes the symbolism of the white picket fence Perry sings about, which is dismantled and turned into a canvas for the United States Constitution.
 The performance earned a standing ovation from the audience.

 Katy Perry’s next album and tour haven’t been announced yet, but you can bet they will be soon.
 Let’s hope Katy Perry’s new era is a great success that shuts down all the trolls on Twitter just waiting to see her fail.